greatbacon/default-charter/README.md

 # default-charter
-A collection of Markdown files that can be used as a template for other organizations.
+A collection of Markdown files that can be used as a template for starting civic organizations.